ubc-library-rbsc/gillis-2021/pages/homelife.md

   		</div>
       <div class="card-body">
 		<blockquote class="blockquote mb-0">Gosh I will miss the cherry and other fruits and even the flowers.
 Anyhow I remember seeing a tulip before I came here.</blockquote>
+<footer class="blockquote-footer">On<cite title="Source Title">May 10, 1942</cite></footer>
       </div>
     </div>
   </div>
   <div class="col-sm-4">
     <div class="card">
 		<div class="card-header">
- 	   Tad Nagamori
+ 	  Sumi Mototsune
   		</div>
       <div class="card-body">
-        <blockquote class="blockquote mb-0">To tell you the truth I think British Columbia is the best place to live and enjoy scenery.</blockquote>
+		  <blockquote class="blockquote mb-0">Everywhere you look, just level plains of farming lands can be seen, while back in B.C: everywhere you look are trees and nothing but trees.
+Not one speck of the beautiful mountains can be seen either.
+We all miss our beautiful B.C. trees and mts.</blockquote>
+		  <footer class="blockquote-footer">On<cite title="Source Title">May 16, 1942</cite></footer>
       </div>
     </div>
   </div>
 	<div class="col-sm-4">
     <div class="card">
 		<div class="card-header">
- 	   Sumi Mototsune
+ 	  Tad Nagamori
   		</div>
       <div class="card-body">
-        <blockquote class="blockquote mb-0">Everywhere you look, just level plains of farming lands can be seen, while back in B.C: everywhere you look are trees and nothing but trees.
-Not one speck of the beautiful mountains can be seen either.
-We all miss our beautiful B.C. trees and mts.</blockquote>
+       <blockquote class="blockquote mb-0">To tell you the truth I think British Columbia is the best place to live and enjoy scenery.</blockquote>
+		<footer class="blockquote-footer">On<cite title="Source Title">Jan 16, 1944</cite></footer>
       </div>
     </div>
   </div>